Derek Browning: Ordained ministry

 Derek Browning served as Probationer Minister at Troon St Meddans in 1986–1987.

 He was minister at Cupar Old Parish Church, in Cupar, Fife (1987 to 2001) and thereafter minister at Morningside Parish Church in Edinburgh.

 He was Moderator of the Church of Scotland's Presbytery of St Andrews for 1996/1997, Convener of the Prayer and Devotion Committee of the Church of Scotland's Panel on Worship from 2000 to 2004, and Convener of the Church of Scotland's Assembly Arrangements Committee and General Assembly Business Committee.

 At the 2019 General Assembly he was appointed convener of the Special Commission on the Effectiveness of the Presbyterian Form of Church Government.

-Browning was Moderator of the Presbytery of Edinburgh, 2021-2022.
+Browning was Moderator of the Presbytery of Edinburgh, 2021–2022.

 Moderator

 In October 2016, Browning was nominated to succeed Russell Barr as Moderator of the General Assembly of the Church of Scotland.
 He took office in May 2017.
 On 4 September 2017, Browning blessed the new Queensferry Crossing on the River Forth before the Bridge was formally opened by Queen Elizabeth II.

 In October 2017, Browning visited Rome where he had a private audience with Pope Francis.
 Later in October he represented the Church of Scotland at the 500th Anniversary of the German Reformation held in Wittenberg.

+In November 2017 during the ‘London visit’ he preached at St Paul’s Cathedral, met with the Prime Minister Theresa May at Downing Street, and preached in the St Mary Undercroft Chapel in the Houses of Parliament.
+He also met with the Lord Mayor of London.

 In January 2018 he visited Israel, Palestine and Jordan, spending time in Jerusalem, Bethlehem, Ramallah, Gaza and Galilee.
 He rededicated the refurbished St Andrew's Church in Tiberias.
 In Jordan, he visited the Baptismal Site of Jesus, invited by Prince Ghazi bin Muhammad.
 Browning also had an audience with King Abdullah II in Amman.

 In February 2018 Browning preached in Dunfermline Abbey at the 200th anniversary of the finding of the bones of King Robert the Bruce.

+In April 2018 Browning visited London again, preaching at Westminster Abbey, and attended the 2018 Olivier Awards at the Royal Albert Hall.

 In May 2018 Browning preached at the Liberation Day service on Guernsey.